In this post, we cover some of the latest content marketing tactics, but also some of the tried and tested.

 - Take some of your best pieces and re-share on Medium and LinkedIn.

-- Pay for content distribution via alternative channels like OutBrain, Quora, Google Search Feed Ads, Twitter, Gemini.
+- Pay for content distribution via alternative channels like OutBrain, Quora, Google Search Feed Ads, Twitter, Gemini, Reddit, LinkedIn.

 - Ensure you are sharing via your LinkedIn page.

-- Get Mechanical Turk to UserTesting or another service, to go review your content and provide video feedback – from people that know nothing about your company.
+- Get Mechanical Turk to UserTesting or another service, to go and review your content, to provide video feedback – from people that know nothing about your company.
 This will help find any pointy edges.

 - Vice versa, pay someone to go research ’your solution’, i.e. go research the top ‘content analytics platforms.’
 And see what they find, what influences them, but also what their ultimate decision was.